-2. They are investing in expensive or ineffective paid digital media instead of data-driven machine-learning strategies.
+2. Investing in expensive or ineffective paid digital media instead of data-informed machine-learning strategies.

 Many VPs of Enrollment Marketing, comfortable with traditional out-of-home advertising, are investing in ineffective display advertising; they are also buying expensive Google paid advertising where the prices have been jacked up by for-profit schools; publics like Arizona State and Purdue; and privates like Western Governors and Southern New Hampshire.

-The should invest in cheaper, less wasteful paid social advertising, A/B testing, look-alike marketing and micro-targeting which all leverage partly human judgement and partly machine-learning based on data-rich social media.
+The should invest in cheaper, less wasteful paid social advertising, A/B testing, look-alike marketing and micro-targeting which all leverage partly human judgment and partly machine-learning based on data-rich social media.

 Deploying these smarter strategies will turn admission funnels into admission pipes.

-3. They are communicating exclusively with students instead of a broader set of audiences.
+3. Communicating exclusively with students instead of a broader set of audiences.

 Instead of making a shortlist of colleges on their own, Gen-Z’s are heavily influenced by the opinions of their social network of peers, teachers, college counselors, principals, parents and friends.